mcfedr/awspushbundle/README.md

 ## Usage

-Basically have a look at how the APIController does its stuff
+Basically have a look at how the ApiController does its stuff

 1. Register the device token